An example of a persona

 Here is a sample of the Poll page which is the primary page where scholars fill out data:

 I want to point out that getting the DRH team to adopt the Human-Centred Approach is a pivotal moment for this project.
-By knowing how DRH scholars interact with the system really drives the solutions that we have come up with.
+Knowing how DRH scholars interact with the system really drives the solutions that we have come up with.

-Also, the level of details for each religion could be extremely high.
+Also, the level of detail for each religion could be extremely high.
 Many scholars will just fill out the minimum due to time.
-Based on our research, many scholars' desire to share is not limited to the DRH data base.
-They ultimately want to share their publications to a broad audience.
+Based on our research, many scholars' desire to share is not limited to the DRH database.
+They ultimately want to share their publications with a broad audience.
 Knowing this, we have allowed scholars to include links to their publications once they have entered the right amount of details.

 Scholars can see their progress for each entry poll via the progress bar.
-Also, profile allow links where scholars can include their publications.
+Also, profiles allow links where scholars can include their publications.

 Nested question is organized by collapsible accordion.
 Colour is also added to enhance the visual hierarchy.

 This shows the expanded state of a nested question.
-Sub-nested question has an arrow icon with an indent which is similar to any tree structure file folder system.
+The sub-nested question has an arrow icon with an indent which is similar to any tree structure file folder system.